 With your ruler and rotary cutter, square up your quilt.
 Next, bind the chenille quilt using the method of your choice — you can even bind with glue.
 Then for the easiest part: throw it in the washer and dryer!
 The washing process is what makes the flannels turn into your fuzzy quilt back.

 Note: I recommend using at least two Shout Color Catchers to prevent the flannels from bleeding onto your quilt top.

 And you’re done!
 I love how the different colors fuzz up together on the back.
 The more the quilt gets washed and dried, the softer the flannel will become.

-Faux Chenille Baby Blanket project via Bluprint member tashab
+Faux Chenille Baby Blanket project via Craftsy member tashab